-Anthropogenic climate change has already resulted in a more than 1°C rise in temperature globally since the Industrial Revolution[6].
+Anthropogenic climate change has already resulted in a more than 1°C rise in temperature globally since the pre-industrial times (1850-1900) [6].
 However, this increase is not evenly distributed across the planet, or even within local areas[7].
-Regional differences and the effect of urban development and land use change mean that many parts of Africa are experiencing higher than average temperature increases, and more frequent, intensive and longer-lasting heat waves[8].
+Regional differences and the effect of urban development and land use change mean that many parts of Africa are experiencing higher than average temperature increases, and more frequent, intensive, and longer-lasting heat waves[8].

-The Urban Heat Island (UHI) effect is a phenomenon in which the presence of concrete, non-reflective surfaces, and low levels of greenery and wind result in temperatures considerably higher than in surrounding areas, leading to increased morbidity and mortality during heatwaves[7].
+The Urban Heat Island (UHI) effect is a phenomenon in which the presence of concrete, non-reflective surfaces and low levels of greenery and wind result in temperatures considerably higher than in surrounding areas, leading to increased morbidity and mortality during heatwaves[7].
 This is a particular concern in Africa, as it is the most rapidly urbanizing continent in the world, with an estimated 59% of its population living in cities by 2050[9].
-In many African cities, a large proportion of the population lives in informal settlements or "slums," which are often located in hot, low-lying areas of the city and lack vegetation, shade, and natural ventilation[10].
+In many African cities, a large proportion of the population lives in informal dwellings in unplanned settlements which are often located in hot, low-lying areas of the city and lack vegetation, shade, and natural ventilation[10].
 Housing materials in these informal settlements, such as iron metal sheeting, can also exacerbate heat exposure, with temperatures inside these dwellings commonly 3-4°C warmer than outdoors[10-13].

 The UHI effect is particularly concerning in African cities, where high heat exposure and limited insulation is common.
 The urban poor are particularly vulnerable to heat exposure due to their heightened sensitivity and lowered adaptive capacity[14].
-Elderly individuals, those with pre-existing respiratory conditions, and those with HIV, malnutrition, or non-communicable diseases are more sensitive to heat exposure, and those without access to cool water, air-conditioned spaces, health services, or occupational protections may have lower adaptive capacity and be unable to protect themselves from heat stress[15-19].
-Occupational settings, such as manual labor in factories, construction sites, or other outdoor activities, can also reach dangerous levels of heat exposure[20].
+Elderly individuals, those with pre-existing respiratory conditions, and those with HIV, malnutrition, or non-communicable diseases, are more sensitive to heat exposure, and those without access to cool water, air-conditioned spaces, health services, or occupational protections may have lower adaptive capacity and be unable to protect themselves from heat related morbidity and mortality [15-19].
+Occupational settings, such as manual labor in factories, construction sites, or other outdoor activities, can also result in dangerous levels of heat exposure[20].

-To address these challenges, it is important to use data science solutions to assess the impact of urban heat on health in African cities and improve preparedness to avoid heat-related morbidity and mortality[21].
-This study aims to lay the foundation for an African early warning system by providing forecast modeling and identifying demographic and socioeconomic factors that increase susceptibility to heat stress[22].
-By collecting and analyzing data from two large African cities, this project will provide valuable insights into the dangers of heat in urban environments in sub-Saharan Africa
+To address these challenges, data science innovations offer an important opportunity to assess the impact of urban heat on health in African cities and improve preparedness to avoid heat-related morbidity and mortality[21].
+This study aims to lay the foundation for an African urban heat health early warning system by integrating advances in short (days to 1 week) and seasonal (weeks to months) weather forecasting with identifed demographic and socioeconomic factors that increase susceptibility to heat stress[22].
+By collecting and analyzing data from two large African cities, this project will provide valuable insights into the dangers of heat in urban environments in sub-Saharan Africa.

-In addition to improving health outcomes, this research project aims to contribute to the broader goal of building more resilient cities in Africa.
+In addition to improving health outcomes, this research project aims to contribute to the broader goal of building more climate resilient cities in Africa.
 By understanding the complex interplay between climate change, urbanization, and health, we hope to develop strategies that can help African cities better adapt to the challenges of a changing climate.
 This includes finding innovative solutions for managing heat hazards and protecting vulnerable populations from the impacts of extreme heat.
 The results of this study will be used to inform the development of an app-based Heat-Health Early Warning System, which can be used by city planners, public health officials, and community leaders to better prepare for and respond to heatwaves in African cities.

 Aims and objectives